 The article also gets fairly specific about the body structures associated with each chakra; for example, the muladhara covers the first three vertebrae, the bladder, and the colon.
 If that chakra is blocked, constipation could result.

-Then along came the New Age folks, who waved the woo-woo wand to rainbow-ify the chakras, explain your constipation, give you a crystal-matching system, and plunk a nice little bow on it all in the form of the law of attraction.
+Then along came the New Age folks, who waved the woo-woo wand to rainbow-ify the chakras, add some jargon, explain your constipation, give you a crystal-matching system, and plunk a nice little bow on it all in the form of the law of attraction.

 I’ve managed to live a fairly woo-woo-free existence, and I think the first time I really heard much about chakras was when I started doing yoga.
 I didn’t initially realize that the New Agers have really shaped how chakras are talked about in popular culture.